ngs-docs/2022-GGG298/lab-7-slurm/README.md

 ### Trick 1: running `srun` inside of a screen.

-@@
-Back in [Automating your analyses and executing long-running analyses on remote computers], we introduced you to [Persistent sessions with screen and tmux].

 If you are using srun to run commands, it is just like any other interactive shell - if you close your laptop, or your network is disconnected, you'll terminate the shell.

 So I often use `screen` to make my `srun` sessions resilient to laptop closure and shell termination.
+You can read more about screen and tmux [here](https://ngs-docs.github.io/2021-august-remote-computing/automating-your-analyses-and-executing-long-running-analyses-on-remote-computers.html#persistent-sessions-with-screen-and-tmux); the basic idea is that they allow you to stash away a running shell and return to it later.

+(I'll show a demo, you don't need to follow along - just know that this is a possibility.)

 There's one key trick here: run `screen` _first_, then run `srun`.

-(I'll show a demo, you don't need to follow along - just know that this is a possibility.)

 ### Trick 2: running snakemake inside of an sbatch script.

-In our previous workshop, we introduced you to [Automating your analyses with the snakemake workflow system].
+In our previous workshop, we introduced you to [Automating your analyses with the snakemake workflow system](https://hackmd.io/DCtAjstXRUeUry-w0JUEqw?view).
 You can use snakemake inside of an srun or sbatch script!

-@@
 ::::info
 CHALLENGE: Try using srun to run the following commands:

 ```
 conda activate snakemake
-cd ~/snakemake_lesson
+cd ~/GGG298_lab4/
 rm *.zip *.html
 snakemake -j 1
 ```